Raicuparta/nomai-vr/README.md

 - VR controllers (not playable with a regular game controller);
 - A VR-Ready PC;
 - Steam and SteamVR installed (even if you have the Epic version);
-- Strong VR legs (both due to the nature of the game, and due to the glitchiness of this VR implementation);
+- Strong VR legs (it can be a very intense VR experience);
 - Not compatible with any other mods.

-## Comfort

-NomaiVR is only recommended for people who aren't usually prone to VR sickness:

-- A good portion of the game is spent spinning around in zero-g, which can be very disorienting;
-- No comfort features like teleport and snap turning were implemented;
-- Performance tends to not be that great, which can cause nausea;

 ## VR Controller Inputs